guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 That's damn trick, how am I suppose to depend on abstractions if Python doesn't support interfaces?

-Well, there's the `ABC` module that would allow you to write a abstract class **disguised** as an interface.
+Well, there's the `ABC` module that would allow you to write an abstract class **disguised** as an interface.
 But honestly, I don't believe Python need interfaces.

 That's somewhat shocking, after researching a lot on StackOverflow and other posts, I came up to a conclusion: